jayvardhan12/VRV_Security/README.md

 Log file format: The script is designed to work with logs in a standard format.
 If your logs differ, you may need to update the regular expression pattern in the extract_log_details function.
 Dependencies
 Python 3.x
-No external libraries required, uses Python's built-in libraries: re, csv, collections.
+No external libraries are required; the script uses Python's built-in libraries:

-License
+re (for regular expressions)
+csv (for reading/writing CSV files) collections (for counting IP addresses and endpoints) License
 This project is open-source and available under the MIT License.